-Head of Global Client Group and Head of Private Wealth
+Global Head of Client Group and Head of Private Wealth

-Summary of Achievements: As Head of Global Client Group (CG) and Head of Private Wealth (PW), Mr. Erzan oversaw strong sales across both groups despite challenging markets.
-Under Mr. Erzan's leadership, the CG launched an active ETF platform, expanded capabilities for the insurance segment, and launched new sales enablement tools.
-Additionally, Mr. Erzan successfully transitioned to Head of PW in July focusing on a strategy refresh and realignment of roles and responsibilities.
-As a member of the executive leadership team, Mr. Erzan collaborated with senior leadership across AB and Equitable Holdings on overall business and sales strategy.
+Summary of Achievements: As Global Head of Client Group (CG) and Head of Private Wealth (PW), Mr. Erzan achieved solid results across both groups despite a challenging market environment.
+Under Mr. Erzan's leadership, the CG grew its active ETF platform, obtained a fund management company license to operate in China, and focused on building out capabilities in key segments.
+Additionally, Mr. Erzan added advisors and expanded services and investment solutions offered to our PW clients.
+As a member of the executive leadership team, Mr. Erzan collaborated with senior leadership across AB and Equitable Holdinas overall business on sales strategy.